How to Avoid 8 Common Debt Settlement Pitfalls

 Solution: Consider your tax situation before you settle a debt.

-Potential tax consequences are one of the debt settlement pitfalls people are least prepared for.
+Be prepared for the potential tax consequences of debt settlement.
 The federal government considers forgiven debts, including debts you eliminated through debt settlement, to be taxable income.

 For example, if you owe $10,000 to a creditor who then agrees to settle your debt for $5,000, the other $5,000 could be taxable in the year the creditor forgives the debt.
-If you’re in the 20% tax bracket, you’d owe $1,000 in taxes on that forgiven debt.
+If you’re in the 22% tax bracket, you’d owe $1,100 in taxes on that amount of forgiven debt.

-But you may not have to pay anything, depending on your circumstances.
+However, you may not have to pay any tax on the forgiven debt, depending on your circumstances.

 If you're insolvent—that is, the total value of what you owe is bigger than the total value of what you own before you settle any debts—the forgiven debt isn’t taxable.